orchardup/docker-nginx/README.md

     ADD src/ /var/www
     CMD 'nginx'

-Then build and run it:
+Build It and Then Run It:

     $ docker build -t mysite .
     ...